What Are Musculoskeletal Disorders?

 Chances are you have heard of at least one of these disorders, but what causes people to develop them?
 This answer to this question becomes apparent when you hear the more common name for WMSDs, which is repetitive motion injury.

-So if we go over everything we know so far which is WMSDs are developed by completing one task or motion many times throughout a period of time i.e. typing, sitting/standing in a certain position, twisting, bending or any other combination of movements.
+So if we go over everything we know so far which is WMSDs are developed by completing one task or motion many times throughout a period i.e. typing, sitting/standing in a certain position, twisting, bending or any other combination of movements.
 The areas that are affected include muscles, tendons, ligaments, nerves, discs and blood vessels.
 We also know that WMSDs is a category heading under which many different disorders are listed.

 Signs and Symptoms of a WMSD